- Our Stores

 As seen on Keloland.com

 More and more people are building their homes and remodeling existing homes following guidelines from the American Disabilities Act (ADA).
 While you might not have someone in your family with a disability, you might consider future uses of your space, or that of an elder who might need some basic modifications to help keep them in their home.

-From washlet bidet toilet seats to safety hand rails, there are many options to make a bathroom more accessible.
 The bathroom is the room in the house that can present some of the biggest challenges.
-Here are some things to consider whether you’re building a new home, or modifying an existing home.
+From washlet bidet toilet seats to safety handrails, there are many options to make a bathroom more accessible.
+Here are some things to consider whether you’re building a new home or modifying an existing one.
 You might also be looking to help a parent who wishes to stay in their own home, but needs some basic modifications for safety and convenience.

 Consider comfort height toilets to avoid having to bend knees too far.
 A grab bar and toilet paper holder-in-one can provide great convenience.
 It can be mounted at any height you’d like.
 You can also install a safety hand bar that comes down on either side of the toilet for support.
 It’s simply mounted on the wall behind the toilet, providing stability and support while on the toilet.

 When it comes to the shower, consider installing a bench or seat for stability.
 Also look at the curb of the shower.
 There are many options available.
 You might consider a low profile curb to avoid a tripping hazard, making it much easier to get in and out of the shower safely.